Difficult People Often Carry Hidden Pain

 Learning how to respond calmly to difficult people is one of the most valuable relationship skills we can develop.

-With awareness, and by thoughtfully responding, instead of reacting emotionally, you can shift the situation.
+With compassionate awareness, and by thoughtfully responding—instead of reacting emotionally— the situation may be shifted.

-Sometimes it helps to consider that perhaps the difficult behavior has grown out of stress, disappointment, or emotional pain that has been carried for a long time without being addressed.
-Seeing this possibility can subtly change the way we experience the interaction.
+You might consider the possibility that the difficult behavior is actually reflecting their stress, disappointment, or emotional pain that has been carried for a long time without being addressed.
+Seeing this as a possibility can subtly change the way we experience the interaction.

 It does not mean accepting hurtful behavior.
 It does not mean ignoring what is happening either.
-And it most certainly does not mean taking on responsibility for someone else’s reactions.
+It most certainly does not mean taking on responsibility for someone else’s reactions.

 Instead, it invites you to pause.